hyper-expanse/semantic-delivery-gitlab/README.md

 * Generating a git tag for the repository on GitLab with that version.
 * Publishing a list of changes included in that version.
 * Publishing an npm package containing those changes to an npm registry.
+* Informing people subscribed to GitLab issues or merge requests about the release.

 By automating these steps `semantic-release-gitlab` alleviates some of the overhead associated with managing a project, while providing consistency in how your project is published.